Criminal Justice - Policing

 Prepared to protect

 Contrary to what the media would have you believe, a career in policing isn’t just about drama and action.
 Most times, it’s about providing the guidance necessary to hold together the fabric of a community.
-We’ll make sure you have plenty of opportunities to make your mark with practicums in several areas including policing, security and corrections.
+We’ll make sure you have plenty of choices for gaining experience through practicums in several areas including policing, security and corrections.
+All of our courses are available through distance learning on a full- or part-time basis to suit your pace and lifestyle.
 And, if you wish to continue your educational pursuits, your Policing diploma will allow you to transfer into the third year of our Bachelor of Applied Arts in Justice Studies program.
 Whatever your decision you can be guaranteed of a long-lasting career that makes a difference in society.